About Us

 Contact Us

-For questions or assistance, please contact the county coordinator for the class you are interested in (each class listed on "Find A Class" page identifies the county where the training is offered).
-You can also contact us to schedule a training for your organization or large group (minimum of 15 people).
+For questions or assistance, please contact the county coordinator for the class you are interested in (each class listed on "Find A Class" page identifies the county where the training is offered):

 - Clackamas County: Current staff transition; stay tuned for updates!